 Because of that, they can often be a good choice if you want to save more than IRAs and 401(k)s allow and still enjoy tax-deferred growth potential.

-Purchasing an annuity within a retirement plan that already provides tax deferral results in no additional tax benefit.
+Buying an annuity within a retirement plan that already provides tax deferral results in no additional tax benefit.

 Use an annuity to fund a qualified retirement plan based upon features other than tax deferrals, such as lifetime income options or the guaranteed death benefit.